Kingsquee/Worldsong/README.md

 Worldsong
 =========

-Worldsong is a framework that enables safe, easy runtime editing of your application's behaviour, without sacrificing performance or state data integrity.
+Worldsong is a framework that enables safe, easy, and _fast_ runtime editing of your application's behaviour, without sacrificing performance or state data integrity.

+We do this by maintaining a hard separation between data and process, and further splitting them into the smallest compilation crates that make sense.
+This allows anything on the 'process' side to be changed with minimal compilation, leaving your application's state data untouched.

 Quickstart
 ----------